Structural 2-Part Epoxy Adhesive for Filling and Replacing Wood.

-This product is GreenGuard® Certified, meaning that it has been found to contain virtually no VOC’s (volatile organic compounds).
+This product is GREENGUARD® Certified, meaning that it has been 3rd party verified to contain virtually no VOC’s (volatile organic compounds).

 |Typical Test Results|

 You can prime the hole first with the LiquidWood and then fill with WoodEpox.
 WoodEpox is an off white in color.
 It accepts a stain on the surface but the stain does not soak into it like a regular piece of wood.
 You could tint the WoodEpox with a dry powdered pigment and then stain the surface to try and get closer match.

 The WoodEpox will accept a stain, but it will not absorb into it like a regular piece of wood.
 A solid stain will cover the WoodEpox best.

 Those numbers indicate the batch date, 10/19/20.
 The WoodEpox has at least a 1 years shelf life, if not longer, as long as it's been stored properly (room temps with lids sealed tightly).
 The product might be fine.
 I would suggest mixing a small amount of Part A & Part B together, let it sit to see if it cures.
 If it does, the product should be fine to use.

 I’m using WoodEpox to fill cracks and a couple divots in a turned spalted wood bowl, made of a somewhat soft wood.
 It works beautifully except, after sanding away the cured excess around the cracks, there is visible darkening where the putty was and a bit beyond.
 It’s almost like an oily residue.
 I’m going to wait to see if it goes away on its own but would like to know if Abaton can offer any insight as to what this is.
 (Since it’s spalted wood I doubt if anyone will ever notice, but as of now I am hesitant to use WoodEpox on clear wood until I know more about it.)

 Richard Lanthier –